 Two reviewers independently assessed abstracts and full-text articles for inclusion and rated study quality as defined by the established PICOTS parameters.
-The quality (based on the risk of bias) of each study was categorized as "good," "fair," or "poor" by using U.S. Preventive Services Task Force criteria for randomized trials and cohort studies (33), Quality Assessment of Diagnostic Accuracy Studies-2 (QUADAS-2) for diagnostic accuracy studies (34), and Assessment of Multiple Systematic Reviews (AMSTAR) for systematic reviews (35).
-The strength of overall evidence was graded as high, moderate, low, or very low by using methods based on quality of evidence, consistency, directness, precision, and reporting bias.
+The quality (based on the risk of bias) of each study was categorized as "good," "fair," or "poor" using the U.S. Preventive Services Task Force criteria for randomized trials and cohort studies (34), Quality Assessment of Diagnostic Accuracy Studies-2 for diagnostic accuracy studies (35), and Assessment of Multiple Systematic Reviews for systematic reviews (36).
+The strength of overall evidence was graded as high, moderate, low, or very low using methods based on quality of evidence, consistency, directness, precision, and reporting bias.